apache/incubator-streampark-website/docs/user-guide/11-platformInstall.md

 ![18_application_yml_ldap](/doc/image_en/install/18_application_yml_ldap.png)

 ### 【Optional】Configuring Kerberos
 > Background: Enterprise-level Hadoop cluster environments have set security access mechanisms, such as Kerberos.
-StreamPark can also be configured with Kerberos, allowing Flink to authenticate through Kerberos and submit jobs to the Hadoop cluster.
+Apache StreamPark can also be configured with Kerberos, allowing Flink to authenticate through Kerberos and submit jobs to the Hadoop cluster.

 > **Modifications are as follows:**
 > 1. **security.kerberos.login.enable=true**